jimexist/dropwizard-htmx/README.md

 # dropwizard-htmx

-Demo app with dropwizard and HTMX
+Demo app with dropwizard and HTMX.